VoxelPrismatic/nvim/README.md

     - disabled the following in python:
       - max line length = 120
       - E251 - spaces around `=` by keyword
-      - W293 - trailing spaces (fixed
+      - W293 - trailing spaces (auto deleted)
-      -
+      - W391 - blank line at end of file
   - code completion via nvim-cmp
 - keys.lua
   - `<Home>` now toggles between start of line and start of code (like in [Kate](https://kate-editor.org))